etiennemartin/jugglez/README.md

 # Future features

 Here's a few future features I may or may not get around to do.
-If you want to contribute to the game feel free!
-All new features, bug fixes, will be rolled into the game and credit will be given (within the game).
+If you want to contribute to the game feel free to submit a pull request.
+All new features and bug fixes will be rolled into the game and credit will be given (within the game).

-* Music during gameplay
+* Gameplay music
+* Better sound effects
-* Randomized silly faces on the balls
+* Randomized silly faces
 * Funky backgrounds
-* New Gameplay mobes?
+* New Gameplay modes?
-   * Bombs (tap them and they explode
+   * Bombs (tap them and they explode)
    * Limited tap area (Only the lower third of the screen)
    * Balls get heavier as they age